 Now, when there is sensory input from our environment, our thalamus is sending two messages – one is slower and travels to the cortex whilst the faster one goes to the amygdala.

-The amygdala part our the brain is on a constant alert, referencing past traumas.
-If danger is perceived, the hypothalamus – which is responsible for chemical responses in the body, acts accordingly and releases adrenaline and cortisol to prepare us for fight or flight.
+The amygdala part of our the brain is on a constant alert, referencing past traumas.
+If danger is perceived, the hypothalamus – which is responsible for chemical responses in the body, acts accordingly.
+It encourages the production of adrenaline and cortisol to prepare us for fight or flight.

 - Increased blood pressure

 - Visceral fat

 How Can Hypnotherapy for anxiety help?*

 Hypnotherapy for anxiety is aimed at reducing the backlog of anxiety and consequently enable us to override stressful situations.
 Our rational, conscious mind regains control enabling us to deal with previously upsetting situations in a calm and confident way.
 Once the anxiety is reduced, we may notice significant improvements in all aspects of our life.
 These can be noticed in being able to cope successfully with stressful situations to being able to maintain a better and healthier lifestyle.

 If you’d like to find out more, please call 07827061637 or send an inquiry, and I will be in touch shortly.